harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-chat-application-with-socketio.md

 ## Introducing Namespaces

 The way we have structured this code currently doesn't make a whole lot of sense.
-The client can emit data back to the data, but the server has no way of distinguishing between messages of different types.
+The client can emit data back to the server, but the server has no way of distinguishing between messages of different types.
 What if we had a realtime architecture that needed to segregate administrative and user access, side by side?
 We need a way to tell different data streams apart.

 This is where "namespaces" come into play.
-SocketIO provides us with the ability for us to create special namespaces.
-We could then setup different event handlers for those various namespaces, so that our logic is divided within our application.
-Clients will be connected to the `/` namespace (the default namespace) if they don't specify one at connection time.
+Namespaces let us use different event handlers for different kinds of namespaces, so that our logic is divided within our application.
+Clients will be connected to the `/` namespace (the default namespace) if they don't specify one initially.

 Since we're creating a "chat" application, it makes sense to create a chat namespace.
 Let's modify our client code, so that the user only emits this data to the "chat" namespace.